Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 Prioritization Models for Product Management

-Effective prioritization is essential for product teams to allocate resources wisely and focus on high-impact initiatives.
-Here, we explore three widely used prioritization models – RICE, Kano, and MoSCoW.
+Effective prioritization helps product teams allocate resources wisely and focus on high-impact work.
+The three models below are among the most widely used in the industry.

 7. RICE Scoring Model